UDISE Plus Data That Affects Your School Grant 2026-27 β What to Enter Right or Lose Money

 - Common entry mistakes that silently reduce grant amounts

-The Composite School Grant for most states is calculated as a per-student amount multiplied by total enrollment.
-The enrollment count used is the one certified in the School Profile Module — not SDMS, not your physical register, not last year's figure.
+For most states, the system calculates the Composite School Grant as a per-student amount multiplied by total enrollment.
+The system uses the enrollment count that the School Profile Module certifies β not SDMS, not your physical register, not last year's figure.

-If your School Profile shows 180 students but your actual SDMS count is 204, your grant is calculated on 180.
-The 24-student difference may represent ₹15,000-₹25,000 in lost grant depending on your state's per-student grant rate.
+If your School Profile shows 180 students but your actual SDMS count is 204, the system calculates your grant on 180.
+The 24-student difference may represent βΉ15,000-βΉ25,000 in lost grant depending on your state's per-student grant rate.

 How this happens:

-- School Profile enrollment was entered from the physical register before SDMS promotions were completed — the register had old numbers
+- The operator entered School Profile enrollment from the physical register before completing SDMS promotions β the register had old numbers

-- New students were added to SDMS after School Profile was submitted but School Profile was not updated
+- The operator added new students to SDMS after submitting the School Profile but did not update the School Profile

-- Dropouts were removed from School Profile but not from SDMS, creating a mismatch in the other direction
+- The operator removed dropouts from the School Profile but not from SDMS, creating a mismatch in the other direction

-Fix: Always enter School Profile enrollment by counting the actual students in SDMS at the time of entry — not from memory or last year's register.
-If SDMS promotions are done first, School Profile count will naturally match.
+Fix: Always enter School Profile enrollment by counting the actual students in SDMS at the time of entry β not from memory or last year's register.
+If you do SDMS promotions first, the School Profile count will naturally match.

 Field 2: School Category and Management Type